emotional-cities/byteroad-workshop/README.md

 Using the endpoints above, you can access data from the SDI using a client, provided that the client supports the standards in the [legacy](#the-legacy-stack) or [newer](#the-modern-stack).
 In this section of the workshop, we will demonstrate how-to do that, using different clients: QGIS, python/OWSLib, Mapstore and JavaScript/LeafLet.
 If you are using a different GIS client, you can ask us if it has support for any of these standards.

 ### QGIS

+[QGIS](https://www.qgis.org/en/site/) could be considered one of the eMOTIONAL Cities SDI tools, with the only difference that it must be installed locally, on your machine.

+QGIS is a desktop software to edit GIS data.
+It's the main open source solution in the category and is compatible with most of the data formats and standards available, and is continuously updated to support new standards.

 > **Note**
 > OGC API Features, OGC API Vector Tiles, OGC API Records, OGC WFS, WMTS & WMTS.

 ### Mapstore

-Mapstore is a component of our SDI and offers some interesting [Web mapping](https://en.wikipedia.org/wiki/Web_mapping) capabilities for the legacy stack.
+[Mapstore](https://mapstore.readthedocs.io/en/latest/) is a component of our SDI and offers some interesting [Web mapping](https://en.wikipedia.org/wiki/Web_mapping) capabilities for the legacy stack.
 In fact, it is possible to use Mapstore to view the data stored in GeoServer.

 To access Mapstore you can go [here](https://emotional.byteroad.net/mapstore/#/) and log in with credentials: